Eden7600/eslint-config-broadside/README.md

 ## Optional Plugins: Your Secret Weapons

-`eslint-config-broadside` supports two optional plugins that are like having extra cannons on your ship:
+`eslint-config-broadside` supports optional plugins for additional linting power:

 1. `eslint-plugin-jsdoc`: Keeps your documentation shipshape and Bristol fashion.
 2. `eslint-plugin-unicorn`: Adds a treasure trove of additional ESLint rules to make your code truly legendary.
+3. `eslint-plugin-security`: Protects your code from common security vulnerabilities, keeping your ship safe from digital pirates.

 If these plugins are installed, they'll be automatically loaded and configured.
 If not, don't worry - your ship will still sail, just with a little less firepower.